 The plants need to be hearty and able to handle short periods of inundation after rain.
 Use of native and taller plants are preferable because of the pooling of the rain water.

 A rain garden is not a Most of the time soils will be well drained and dry.
 Look for plants preferring moist or well drained soils.

 - Choose the placement, shape, and impervious surface that will drain into the garden before you start digging.
 Garden size = ~20% of impervious surface it is draining.

 - Make sure the garden depth is even throughout the bed.
 The garden should have gradually sloped sides.

 - Uphill and downhill edges of the rain garden should be the same height.
 To do this, create a berm on the downhill side with soil or the sod dug out of the garden.
 Measure the height all across the down and uphill edges to ensure even height.
 This can be done with a sting line level and measuring tape.
 Stake string at the high point of the garden and measure across to different area of the berm.

 - Soils should have high sand and low clay content.
 This increases the water retention capacity and increase drainage time.
 Soils can be amended.
 Compost should be added to help give plants a boost and enhance water retention.

 - Tread inside the garden as little as possible to keep the soils airy and not compact.
 After planting make sure you water and mulch the garden thoroughly.
 Line the entrance of the garden with pebbles and stones to protect it from erosion.

-For more information about building a rain barrel, please go to:
+For more information about building a rain garden, please go to: